 Two main sources guide Islamic dietary laws: the Holy Quran and Hadiths.
 According to these texts, foods are initially deemed halal (permissible) unless proven otherwise through Quranic verses or explicit commands from Prophet Muhammad.

-This argument can be found in the Quran, specifically on the chapter 2 verse 168 :
+This argument can be found in the Quran, specifically in chapter 2 verse 168 :

 يَـٰٓأَيُّهَا ٱلنَّاسُ كُلُوا۟ مِمَّا فِى ٱلْأَرْضِ حَلَـٰلًۭا طَيِّبًۭا وَلَا تَتَّبِعُوا۟ خُطُوَٰتِ ٱلشَّيْطَـٰنِ ۚ إِنَّهُۥ لَكُمْ عَدُوٌّۭ مُّبِينٌ